higgi13425/rmrwr-book/io02-getting-started.Rmd

 ![install3](images/installr3windows.png)

-Click on this link, and you will be able to save a file named R-N.N.N-win.exe (Ns depending on version number) to your Downloads folder.
+Click on this link, and you will be able to save the latest version to a file named R-N.N.N-win.exe (N values vary depending on the latest version number, recent versions look like R-4.1.2-win.exe) to your Downloads folder.
 Click on the Save button

 to save it.